 The school has 14 committed teaching and four non-teaching staff.
 Because the school is not financially self-reliant, the Divine Word Educational Society now bears the financial burden.
 More donations would be helpful.
-Due to low pay, teachers leave the school at regular intervals, which creates a vacuum.
+Due to low pay, the school has experienced high turnover rates among teachers.
 An enhanced payment plan would ensure continuity of the staff, and a steady staff will certainly promote the school’s growth.

-The school has other items on its wish list.
-Today Nabajyoti High School lacks a science lab, depriving students from having hands-on experiments.
-It also does not have a library or sports room.
+Today, Nabajyoti High School is still in need of several necessary facilities to help their students thrive.
+The school currently a science lab, library and sports room.
 There is also a need to increase living space in the hostels, both for boys and girls.

-The living space in the boys’ hostel was planned for 150, but 261 boys are living in it today, causing over-crowding and unhygienic living.
-They are in desperate need for more beds.
-Both the school and the hostels need additional toilet facilities, especially for girls.
+Both the school and hostels need additional toilet facilities, especially for girls.
 Supplying these basic requirements for the school and hostels will help these students from impoverished backgrounds to live in dignity and be proud of their school.